 Enzymatic tablets provide a one-off but thorough cleaning to your lenses: you add them to the solution one night and they will remove any protein residue.
 They can be very useful for people with sensitive eyes, who would benefit from giving their lenses a deeper cleaning every one or two weeks.
 They work best with RGP lenses rather than soft lenses.

 Our top tips

 That was quite the list, wasn't it?!
 You have so many options, when it comes to solutions, but it's so important to follow your optician's recommendations.
 For starters, it's not safe to clean or store your contact lenses in water, as they can get infected with bacteria and other microorganisms that could lead to serious eye infections.
 Also, many of these contact lens solutions are available in travel packs, which are so handy to take with you on a trip.
 Make sure you always pack one just in case - along with a bottle of eye drops.

 If you'd like to try a different contact lens solution, make sure you consult your optician first, as they could recommend what type would work with your eye and needs best.
+They can also tell you everything you need to know about the difference between multi-purpose contact lens solution and hydrogen peroxide solution.
 If you haven't been to see your optician recently, why not book your free eye test today?